 Irrigation, hydrology and management

-Majdi Abou Najm is an associate professor in the Department of Land, Air and Water Resources, and associate director of initiatives for the John Muir Institute of the Environment.
+Majdi Abou Najm, (he/him), is an associate professor in the Department of Land, Air and Water Resources, and associate director of initiatives for the John Muir Institute of the Environment.
 He can discuss water management and sustainability, including how water, contaminants and nutrients flow through agricultural soils.
 Contact: firstname.lastname@example.org.

-Thomas Harter is an expert on groundwater occurrence, groundwater flow, recharge dynamics, the role of rivers, precipitation and irrigation in maintaining our aquifers, and on how human activities and agriculture affect groundwater quality.
+Thomas Harter, (he/him), is an expert on groundwater occurrence, groundwater flow, recharge dynamics, the role of rivers, precipitation and irrigation in maintaining our aquifers, and on how human activities and agriculture affect groundwater quality.
 He is a professor in the Department of Land, Air and Water Resources and a UC Cooperative Extension groundwater hydrologist.
+He also worked extensively on implementing California's Sustainable Groundwater Management Act.
+Bilingual in German and English.
 Contact: 530-400-1784, firstname.lastname@example.org.

 Economic impact on agriculture and consumers

-Daniel Sumner is the Frank H. Buck Professor of Agricultural and Resource Economics and the director of the UC Agricultural Issues Center.
+Daniel Sumner, (he/him), is the Frank H. Buck Professor of Agricultural and Resource Economics and leader of the California Agricultural Issues Lab.
 He can discuss the impact of drought on the economy, commodity and food markets, food availability, and consumer food prices.
 He can explain how farmers are likely to adjust the crops they grow, as well as how food prices will be affected in California and around the nation.
 Contact: firstname.lastname@example.org.

 Drought impacts for ranchers

-Ken Tate is a professor and UC Cooperative Extension rangeland watershed specialist, as well as the Russell L. Rustici Endowed Chair in Rangeland Watershed Sciences.
+Ken Tate, (he/him), is a professor and UC Cooperative Extension rangeland watershed specialist, as well as the Russell L. Rustici Endowed Chair in Rangeland Watershed Sciences.
 He works closely with ranchers to help them cope with drought, which has severely impacted California’s 41 million acres of rangeland.
-Contact: 530-754-8988, email@example.com.
+Contact: 530-754-8988, firstname.lastname@example.org.

 Watershed management and fish

-Nann Fangue is a professor of physiological ecology in the Department of Wildlife, Fish and Conservation Biology.
+Nann Fangue, (she/her), is a professor of physiological ecology in the Department of Wildlife, Fish and Conservation Biology.
 She studies the physiological requirements fish need to survive and thrive in complex environments, and she can discuss how climate change and drought are impacting fish and aquatic systems.
 Contact: firstname.lastname@example.org.

-Rob Lusardi is a senior aquatic research ecologist at the Center for Watershed Sciences and assistant adjunct faculty in the Department of Wildlife, Fish and Conservation Biology.
+Rob Lusardi (he/him) is a senior aquatic research ecologist at the Center for Watershed Sciences and assistant adjunct faculty in the Department of Wildlife, Fish and Conservation Biology.
 He is also the California Trout-UC Davis Wild and Coldwater Fish Scientist.
-He can discuss drought and climate change’s effects on rivers and native fish populations.
-Contact: email@example.com.
+He can discuss drought and climate change’s effects on rivers, food webs, and native fish populations, as well as dam removal along the Klamath River.
+Contact: firstname.lastname@example.org.

-Sarah Yarnell is a senior researcher with the Center for Watershed Sciences and a member of the California Environmental Flows Workgroup.
+Sarah Yarnell, (she/her), is a senior researcher with the Center for Watershed Sciences and a member of the California Environmental Flows Workgroup.
 She can discuss streamflows, how much water river species need and river ecosystem processes.
-Contact: firstname.lastname@example.org.
+Contact: email@example.com.